ChartGalaxy/ChartGalaxy/README.md

 ![Examples image](assets/teaser.png)

 ## 🔥 News

+2026.02.05:  🎉🎉 A new batch of data has been added, comprising 108,208 infographic charts.
+This update features broader diversity in title designs and more polished layouts, improving overall readability.

 2025.12.15:  🎉🎉  A new batch of data has been added on **[Hugging Face 🤗](https://huggingface.co/datasets/ChartGalaxy/ChartGalaxy)**, comprising 19,458 infographic charts.
 This update includes more diverse title designs and fixes for layout issues that might cause ambiguity.

 ## 📦 Dataset